THE VFA PIONEER HISTORIES PROJECT

 JW: It really, really is.

 CSW: The other thing I want to tell you about the ’70s, that doesn’t have to do with my advocacy work, but just had to do with my real life.
-I was married in ’71, in ’72, we were both working, and we were frugal, and we were living in a tiny apartment in Arlington, and we bought our first house.
+I was married in ’71, in ’72, we were both working, were frugal, and were living in a tiny apartment in Arlington,when we bought our first house.

-When we went to get a mortgage, I was working full-time, full benefits in Montgomery County Public Schools, and the bank would not count my salary towards our mortgage.
+When we went to get a mortgage, I was working full-time, full benefits in Montgomery County Public Schools, and the bank would not count my salary towards our mortgage qualification .
 And then the other story like that, I think it was 1979, ’80, when Macy’s moved into the DC area.
-I got a phone call.
-My husband never answered the phone.
-I answered the phone.
+I got a phone call from Macy’s offering a Macy’s credit card to which I responded that I would.
+However, they wanted my husband’s name for the card and would not issue the card in my name.

 JW: We have come a far way, and as I like to say, we still have a far way to go.
 But it’s true, we can get our own credit cards.

-At the time, of course, lobby corps, we pushed for the extension for ERA and got the extension.
-But the other thing was when Reagan was elected, we visited members of the Senate’s office to advocate for appointment of women to the cabinet, which you can see how successful we were in both instances.
-So that was another thing that I did through AEUW.
+At the time, Lobby Corps pushed for the extension for ERA and got the extension.
+But the other thing was when Reagan was elected, we visited members of the Senate’s office to advocate for appointment of women to the cabinet, which we were not successful with either .
+That was another thing that I did through AAUW.

 In 1981, Fairfax County public schools paid long-term substitutes, and these are professionals with a master’s degree who took over everything, all 150 students, all classes, $65 a day.
 Even in 1981, that was slave labor.
 But the thing was, if you did that, you got your foot in the door.
-The principal would know you were.
+The principal would know you were available when a permanent spot opened.

 I was an English teacher.
-I mean, if you were math or science, you could go where you wanted, but I was an English teacher.
-There are so many names I don’t remember, like the name of North Bethesda Junior High, which is where I taught school.
+If you were math or science, you could go where you wanted, but I was an English teacher.
+There are so many names I don’t remember, like the name of Western Junior High, which is where I taught school.
 But I can remember the name of the principal, Ed Ryan.
 He was a young guy.
 He told me that because they thought I was doing a great job, that if they had an opening in the Fall, then it would be mine.

 Summer came, I never heard from anybody.
 I wasn’t that assertive at that point in my life.
 Except in September, I got a call saying they had another long-term sub-opening, and could I come do it?
 Another teacher, and I don’t think she was very responsible because she started the year and then went on maternity leave, but she was only there about a month.

-Anyway, I show up and take over all of her classes, and there’s a young guy there who’s a permanent English teacher.
-And Ed Ryan comes up to me and he says, “Cheryl, I know I told you that if we had a position open, it was yours, but I needed a basketball coach.”
+Anyway, I show up and take over her classes, and there’s a young guy there who’s a new permanent English teacher.
+And Ed Ryan comes up to me and says, “Cheryl, I know I told you that if we had a position open, it was yours, but I needed a basketball coach.”
 Now, he never asked me if I could coach basketball.

-So, this must have been 1982, because 1982 to 84, I was President of the McLean area AEUW branch and I was doing this long-term subbing.
-AEUW started sending out job openings to their area branch presidents.
-It was a job share.
+So, this must have been 1982, because 1982 to 84, I was President of the McLean area AAUW branch and I was doing this long-term subbing.
+AAUW started sending out job openings to their area branch presidents.
+I received a notice for an opening for a job share position.
 I don’t know if you remember when job sharing came about and was kind of cool, for a manager of the executive office.

 JW: Of what organization?